RobkooCZ/RTD/README.md

     - Same range as the Single Shot Tower
 - Below the game statistics you can see the list of towers availible, aswell as their cost, image and hotkey to place them.
 - Moved all tower related stuff to a separate 'towers' folder

-## Alpha 0.2.5
-- Made the game mostly black/white
-- Towers now follow this styling:
-    - Border color change means non-bullet upgrade
-    - Inner square color change means bullet upgrade
-    - Inner square count means different type of tower (not implemented yet)
-- Bullets are styled similarly to towers
-- When you check the range, it fills the border
-- Enemies' color changes based on their health, giving it the illusion of fading into the path
-- Moved styling from game.ts to style.css
-- Moved map data into its own file

-## Alpha 0.2.4
-- Made a better UI, and made it more responsive
-- Updated the buttons
-- Made it so you have to click on the tower to see its range

-### Bugfixes
-- Fixed health not updating after losing lives